This post may contain affiliate links. Please read our disclosure policy.

 How to make baked cranberry sauce

-Combine the cranberries, sugar, vanilla extract, water, cinnamon, and nutmeg in a 9×9″ baking dish and cover with aluminum foil.
-Bake for 30 minutes, then stir the sauce to help dissolve any sugar, and return to the oven covered for an additional 30 minutes, until the cranberries are tender and bubbly.
+- Bake until the cranberries start to soften, then stir the sauce to help dissolve any sugar, and return to the oven covered until the cranberries are tender and bubbly.

-- Be sure to cover the pan with foil for the first half hour of cooking.
-This traps the moisture in the pan so that the relish doesn’t dry out or burn.
+- Be sure to cover the pan with foil while baking.
+This traps the moisture in the pan so that the cranberry sauce doesn’t dry out or burn.

-- Let the relish cool to room temperature and put in the fridge for an hour before serving.
+- Let the sauce cool to room temperature.
+Then you can cool it in the fridge for an hour before serving.
 This will help to enhance the flavor and makes it a great make-ahead recipe.

-- Serve the relish hot or cold.
-Simply reheat it on the stove top or in the oven if you prefer it hot, but we always eat it cold during out Thanksgiving meal.
+- Serve the sauce hot or cold.
+Simply reheat it on the stove top or in the oven if you prefer it hot, but we always eat it cold during our Thanksgiving meal.

 Frequently asked questions

-When it comes to make ahead side dishes, cranberry sauce has to be the king!
-Once it has cooled to room temperature, store it in a sterilized and air tight jar in the fridge and it will last for 3 to 4 weeks.
+When it comes to make ahead side dishes, cranberry sauce is the most popular one!
+Once it has cooled to room temperature, store it in an airtight jar in the fridge and it will last for 3 to 4 weeks.
 It’s also a great option to give as a gift to friends and family.